Chamber-Dashboard/chamber-dashboard-business-directory/readme.txt

 1. Entering business information

 == Changelog ==

+== 2.8.7 ==
+* Modified the extensions page
+* Added width and height parameters to the business map shortcode
+* Search results with display in alphabetical order

 == 2.8.6 ==
 * Fixed the featured image linking to post when single_link is no.